 The Plan conforms to the housing assistance objective as one of the goals in the Plan is to develop vacant and underutilized properties within the Area that may have residential as a component of the redevelopment.
-There are specific programs authorized in the Plan that would provide developer assistance.
+There are specific programs authorized in the Plan that would provide developer assistance, including affordable housing assistance.